kent-map/kent/landscape/river-dour/README.md

 **Wellington Dock**
 In 1846, the Duke of Wellington opened "Wellington Bridge" In 1888 Wellington Dock was improved to allow vessels of 800 tons.
+In 1914 it was reported that "an immense quantity of filth" was brought down by the river into the dock and that the Sanitary Officers should be stricter in prosecuting the townsfolk who were treating the river like an "open drain"[^ref ]"The River Dour." _Dover Express_, 13 Mar.
+1914, p.
+2. British Library Newspapers, link.gale.com/apps/doc/JA3231215324/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=6f10375b.
+Accessed 20 Feb.
+2025.
+Mud and weeds from the river also drifted down to the dock.
+By 1922, matters were no better as the river was "filled with household rubbish in the form of tin cans" and there were fears that the poor water quality would be hazardous to health.[^ref] The River Dour."
+Dover Express, 20 Oct.
+1922, p.
+7. British Library Newspapers, link.gale.com/apps/doc/JA3231247671/GDCS?u=ccc_uni&sid=bookmark-GDCS&xid=e7a41907.
+Accessed 20 Feb.
+2025.

 Para 6
 **Dover Harbour**